helpscout/helpscout-api-php/README.md

 helpscout-api-php
 =================
 PHP Wrapper for the Help Scout API.
+More information on our developer site: [http://developer.helpscout.net](http://developer.helpscout.net).

 Requirements
 ---------------------